PierBover/getting-started-fauna-db-fql/README.md

 # Getting started with FQL (Fauna Query Language)

 This is not an exhaustive documentation but a series of ideas and examples that can help you approach the official docs more easily.
-I found FQL is difficult to grasp until it *clicks*.
+I found FQL to be difficult to grasp until it *clicks*.
 Each section builds on the previous ones so if you are just skimming and don't understand something you probably need to go back.

 I'm also learning FQL as I go along so don't hesitate to correct me.

 To get started with Fauna just open a free account and go to the [dashboard](https://dashboard.fauna.com/).

-If you get stuck sign into the [Fauna's community Slack](https://community-invite.fauna.com/).
+If you get stuck sign into [Fauna's community Slack](https://community-invite.fauna.com/).
 There's people there from all timezones willing to help.
 You can also ask in StackOverflow using the [`faunadb`](https://stackoverflow.com/questions/tagged/faunadb) tag.

 ## Sections:
 * <a href="#using-the-dashboard-shell">Using the dashboard shell</a>